2017-2018 Faculty and Staff

 Kitah Bet/2nd Grade General Studies

 Lauren is entering her third year of teaching second grade at Lander Grinspoon Academy.
 She previously taught second grade at Homer Street School in Springfield and at Leeds Elementary School.
 Lauren graduated from Westfield State University in 2013 with her BA in Elementary Education.
-She currently lives in Easthampton with her fiancé and Six-year-old daughter.
-She enjoys dancing, hiking, painting and spending time with her family and friends in her free time.
+She currently lives in Easthampton with six-year-old daughter and enjoys dancing, hiking, painting and spending time with her family and friends in her free time.

 Kitah Gimel/3rd Grade General Studies